-How To Hike Mount Longonot – Everything You Need to Know!
+How To Hike Mount Longonot: Everything You Need to Know

-One of our favorite experiences during our three-month stay in Kenya was hiking Mount Longonot, a massive volcanic crater in the heart of Kenya.
 While Mount Kilimanjaro and Mount Kenya may steal the spotlight, Mount Longonot is a hidden gem that offers a truly unforgettable hiking experience with breathtaking views.

-This hike does demand a moderate level of fitness.
+This volcano hike does demand a moderate level of fitness.
 However, the moment we laid our eyes on the stunning panoramic views of the volcanic rim, any fatigue in our legs quickly disappeared.

 We’ve put together a list of frequently asked questions and their answers for those planning to go hiking in Mount Longonot National Park.